 Whether you like it or not, Uber is currently the World’s largest startup with 95 million people using their ride-on-demand services monthly in over 600 cities, spread across 65 countries.
 Over 14 million Uber trips take place each day of the year.
 Worldwide, there have been over 10 billion trips completed through the Uber app.
 So despite the controversies surrounding its management and operations, Uber, valued at 62.5 billion dollars in 2017, targeting a valuation of $80 billion to $90 billion now, in 2019, is still the most notable tech company of the hour.

 We regularly receive enquiries regarding development of such apps (12 so far!), be it related to transportation or other areas.
 As you can imagine, it’s a complex and multi-staged process.
 To build an app you have to ensure the right mix of experience and talented development team, it’s doable!
 Follow our step by step guide and find out where to start when you want to develop an app familiar with taxi booking platform.

-First of all, we have to agree on the basic functionalities of the app: ways of registering user profiles and logging, payment methods (eg. Apple pay, credit card), defining services, integrating the app with existing systems such as Google Maps and finally providing extra settings for every user.
+First of all, we have to agree on the basic functionalities of the app: ways of registering user profiles and logging, payment options (eg. Apple pay, credit card), defining services, integrating the app with existing systems such as Google Maps and finally providing extra settings for every user.

 Since the app will be used by two different groups (service users and service providers) you actually have to build two separate products that will meet the needs of those groups in terms of functionality, seamlessness of operations and safety of payments.
 It is important to have separate passenger app with booking interface and fare calculator and driver app with a simple cab booking interface that notifies about pickup point.
 Both should have unique UI and UX design to match users needs.